babsey/nest-desktop-docs/online-services/helmholtz-cloud.rst

    Simply sign in through your home institution.
 Helmholtz ID is also connected to a large number of educational institutions all over the world, so your international research partners can do the same.
 This enables you to collaborate seamlessly.

+   For more information, please read the use-case: https://hifis.net/use-case/2024/01/24/uc-nest.html

 **Steps on Helmholtz Cloud**